Chemotherapy (chemo) is the use of drugs to treat cancer. Two types of chemotherapy can be used in treating penile cancer:

-Possible side effects: Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
+Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, divide quickly, too.
-These cells can also be affected by chemotherapy, which can lead to some side effects.
+These cells can also be affected by chemo, which can lead to some side effects.

 The side effects of chemo depend on the type and dose of the drugs and how long they are used.
 Common side effects can include:

-These side effects usually go away after treatment is finished.
+These side effects usually go away over time after treatment ends.
 There are often ways to lessen chemo side effects.
-For example, you can get medicine to help prevent or reduce nausea and vomiting.
+For instance, you can get medicine to help prevent or reduce nausea and vomiting.

 Some of the drugs used to treat penile cancer can have other side effects.

-Be sure to ask your doctor or nurse about medicines to help reduce side effects, and let them know when you do have side effects so they can be managed effectively.
+Be sure to ask your doctor or nurse about ways to help reduce side effects, and let them know when you do have side effects so they can be managed.